farazahmed66/Android-MVVM/README.md

 On successful response based from the data the record will be shown.
 On clicking to record the user will be navigated to next screen where it shows list of user challenges.

-In that screen the api will be called for challenge list with pagination.
-On selecting challenge the new screen will be shown for challenge details
+In that screen the api will be called for challenge list where the pagination has been implemented using Paging 3.
+On selecting challenge the new screen will be shown for challenge details.

+### Libraries Used in this project

+Paging 3
+Room Db
+Dagger Hilt
+MVVM
+Kotlin Flow
+Coroutines
+Moshi
+persistentsearchview